zhangshen20/capstone-project-sparkify/README.md

 - sparkify_modelling.ipynb: manual work on creating prediction models

+### Project Result

+After implementing prediction models, we test it by using 20% of data.
+The accuracy is 73.9% from Gradient-Boosted Tree Model.

 ### Web Application Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.